iris-hep/iris-hep.github.io/pages/projects/pyhf.md

 Updating list of citations and use cases of `pyhf`:

 - Belle II Collaboration.
 Search for B⁺→ K⁺νν̅  decays using an inclusive tagging method at Belle II.
+Contribution to the 2021 EW session of the 55th Rencontres de Moriond.
+May 2021. [arXiv:2105.05754](https://arxiv.org/abs/2105.05754).
+- Belle II Collaboration.
+Search for B⁺→ K⁺νν̅  decays using an inclusive tagging method at Belle II.
 Apr 2021. [arXiv:2104.12624](https://arxiv.org/abs/2104.12624).
 - Andrei Angelescu, Damir Bečirević, Darius A. Faroughy, Florentin Jaffredo, and Olcyr Sumensari.
 On the single leptoquark solutions to the _B_-physics anomalies.
 Mar 2021. [arXiv:2103.12504](https://arxiv.org/abs/2103.12504).
 - Rodolfo Capdevilla, Federico Meloni, Rosa Simoniello, and Jose Zurita.
 Hunting wino and higgsino dark matter at the muon collider with disappearing tracks.
 Feb 2021. [arXiv:2102.11292](https://arxiv.org/abs/2102.11292).